What is Konjac Shuang?

 What is Konjac Shuang Made Of?

 Konjac Shuang is made from the konjac root vegetable, which has a fairly neutral, barely salty taste and is enjoyed in Asia more for its texture than its flavor.
-It is often used in Asian desserts and as a thickening agent in sauces and soups as a vegan substitute for gelatin in cooking and has a slippery, jelly-like texture.
-When used in that form, it is sometimes referred to as "yam flour" or "konjac powder.
+It is often used in Asian desserts for its jello-like texture in products such as drinkable konjac jelly.
+Konjac is also used a thickening agent in sauces and soups as a vegan substitute for gelatin in cooking and has a slippery, jelly-like texture.
+When used in that form, it is sometimes referred to as 'yam flour' or 'konjac powder'.

 Is Konjac Good for You?